Braves vs. Guardians Player Props Betting Odds

-Jose Ramirez and Ronald Acuna Jr. are two of the top players with prop bets on the table when the Cleveland Guardians and the Atlanta Braves meet at Progressive Field on Monday (first pitch at 7:10 PM ET).
+Jose Ramirez and Ronald Acuna Jr. are among the players with prop bets available when the Cleveland Guardians and the Atlanta Braves meet at Progressive Field on Tuesday (starting at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!